Which can save you the most and make paying off debt easier?

 |APR||6.03%||0% for introductory period, 18% after|

 |Monthly payment||$334.64||$953.33 to pay off debt before intro period ends|

 |Fees||No upfront fee||Balance transfer fee of 4% ($440)|

-Though the balance transfer credit card was less expensive in the long run, Mindy couldn’t afford to pay over $950 a month to make that introductory period.
-She knew she could potentially cut this amount in half by applying for another balance transfer credit card before here limit was up.
-But she wasn’t willing to spend the time applying for another balance transfer credit card later.
+Although the balance transfer credit card was less expensive in the long run, Mindy couldn’t afford to pay over $950 a month and didn’t want to apply for another balance transfer in a year’s time.
+Because of this, she opted for a debt consolidation loan.